vuejs/eslint-plugin-vue/docs/rules/require-default-prop.md

-# Require default value for props (require-default-prop)
+# require default value for props (require-default-prop)

 This rule requires default value to be set for each props that are not marked as `required`.